https://en.wikipedia.org/wiki/Polynesian_Triangle

 SAMOAN BONITO CANOE

 I have always regarded this canoe, with its elegant lines, as one of the most beautiful Polynesian fishing canoes.
 It is not a dugout; it is entirely built from planks.
-Over the last six years, I have created two large-scale models of this vessel.
+This picture was taken in 1914.

 Samoan canoe